- All About Life Settlement Brokers -

 The return providers earn on these investments is based on the price they pay, the time it takes for you to pass, and size of the resulting death benefit.
 While the death benefit is a known amount, there is some uncertainty surrounding your lifespan.
 These investors are therefore motivated to keep the buy-price low, which improves their chances of a higher return later.

 For that reason, life settlement providers may give you a low-ball offer when you approach them directly to purchase your policy.
 But things play out differently when you hire a life settlement broker.
 Brokers create a competitive bidding environment by presenting your policy to multiple buyers in an auction format, and then managing through several rounds of bidding.
 The bidding buyers know they have competition for that asset, and that they can’t get away with a low-ball offer.
 That naturally creates a much higher sell price, which could more than offset the broker’s commission.

 And about those commissions…life settlement brokers follow a pay-for-performance model.
-If you don’t get a price you want or otherwise decide not to sell the policy, you shouldn’t owe the broker anything.
-The commission paid to the broker comes out of the proceeds from the sale transaction, not out of your pocket.
+If you don’t get a price you want or otherwise decide not to sell the policy through a life settlement contract, you shouldn’t owe the broker anything.

 You can learn more about the different types of fee structures for life settlement brokers below, under What to look for in a life settlement broker.

 How Much Is My Policy Worth?